mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 It is really true, because from where [does] your hair come?
 Your hair comes from you?
 Or from the function of your body?
 Of course; but that’s still an answer, [an] explanation.
 But broadly speaking, your hair comes from where? *[unintelligible]* That’s great.

 That’s why it is important to see the hair; it’s very important.
 The human hair is maybe sort of [like] a [person] who gets a Ph.D.
 [Is] he great if you compare [him] with a first grade child?
 No, [he is the] same.
-Well, in turn, maybe we have to give a whip until the whip touches the skin [or] the muscle.
+Well, [it seems?] maybe we have to give a whip until the whip touches the skin [or] the muscle.
 But this is your discrimination; touching the skin is exactly touching the hair and the whole body.
 So even though first grade child is great – wonderful person, human being, [and] we should totally accept and respect [him] – that is *what*?
 Nothing to say.

 But right in the middle of silence you have to say something, because this is a human life.